-All directors are expected to attend our annual meetings of stockholders absent extenuating circumstances.
-All members of the Board who were directors at the time attended the 2020 Annual Meeting.
+All directors whose terms of office extend beyond the annual meeting are expected to attend our annual meetings of stockholders absent extenuating circumstances.
+Seven out of eight members of the Board who were directors at the time attended the 2021 Annual Meeting.
+Dr. Taglietti was excused due to a prior commitment made before Dr. Taglietti joined the Aquestive Board.